Course Title: Analytical Techniques

 CHEM1053 consists of two distinct units:

-Unit 1: Organic Spectroscopy consisting of Structural Elucidation & Introduction to Mass Spectrometry Instrumentation and Unit 2: Atomic Spectrometry.
+Unit 1: Organic Spectroscopy consisting of Structural Elucidation & Introduction to Mass Spectrometry Instrumentation and Unit 2: Mass Spectrometry.

 The learning activities specific to this course are:

-• participate by listening to on-line recordings of lectures , where syllabus material will be presented and explained, and the course will be illustrated with demonstrations and examples;
+• participate by engaging with pre-recordings of lectures and face-to-face lectorials, where syllabus material will be presented and explained, and the course will be illustrated with demonstrations and examples;

 • completion of tutorial questions designed to give further practice in the application of theory and procedures, and to provide feedback on student progress and understanding;